krishnakadiyala/NPAcourse/labs/ZBONUS_NAPALM_Arista.md

 >>>
 ```

-As you can see, outputs structure is the same regardless of the device platform.
+As you can see, output structure is the same regardless of the device platform.